MariyaS/Electras/README.md

 A Web app to teach children ages 10 to 13 about simple digital circuits.
 This repository was originally at https://code.google.com/p/electras/

-This project was initially created by Dr. Carl Burch.
-I worked on this project as an odyssey project at Hendrix College.
-More information can be found at http://www.cburch.com/may/
+This project was initially created by Dr. Carl Burch. http://www.cburch.com

 Play the game with the current version at http://www.electras.org/